hack4impact/.github/README.md

 # .github

 This is the default repository for Hack4Impact.
 It defines the documents that every open-source Hack4Impact project should start with.
 Chapters that want to suggest changes please submit a feature request to this repository.
-Chapters must ensure all documents & processes are properly filled out.
+Some documents will be automatically referenced: `CODE_OF_CONDUCT.md`, `FUNDING.yml`, etc; others will need to be edited per repository: `README.md`, `GOVERNANCE.md`, `CONTRIBUTING.md`, etc.